peopleware/openapi/resource/relationships-and-search.md

 found entity using the `href` field.

-The client often needs to show a limited amount of data as part of the search result and adding that information in the `content` field saves a call to the backend for _each_ record in the search results.
-This makes the search for entities faster for the client and additionally reduces load on the backend services.
+The client often needs to show a limited amount of data as part of the search result and adding that information in the `content` field saves a call to the service for _each_ record in the search results.
+This makes the search for entities faster for the client and additionally reduces load on the services.

 Do note that what is stored inside the `content` field is specific for each entity type.
 Exactly what must be stored, depends on the needs of the client or UI for that specific entity type.